Weixiang2026/Term-Project/README.md

 ## Executive Summary

 Canada’s 2026–2030 energy agenda must balance affordability, reliability, emissions reduction, and long-term competitiveness.
-This project evaluates two policy priorities aligned with UN Sustainable Development Goal 7: expanding the renewable share of total final energy consumption (SDG 7.2.1) and reducing energy intensity (SDG 7.3.1), which measures how much energy is used per unit of economic output.
+This project evaluates two policy priorities aligned with United Nations Sustainable Development Goal 7: expanding the renewable share of total final energy consumption (SDG 7.2.1) and reducing energy intensity (SDG 7.3.1), which measures how much energy is used per unit of economic output.

 The evidence suggests that both strategies matter, but they affect the system differently.
-Renewable expansion mainly works through supply-side transformation, while energy intensity reduction acts through demand-side change, efficiency, and cost control.
-The project uses exploratory analysis, systems thinking, and scenario-based interpretation to examine which option gives the federal government the stronger leverage point between 2026 and 2030.
+Renewable expansion mainly works through supply-side transformation, while energy intensity reduction acts through demand-side change, efficiency improvement, and cost control.
+This project uses exploratory analysis, systems thinking, and scenario-based interpretation to examine which option gives the federal government the stronger leverage point between 2026 and 2030.

 The main conclusion is that reducing energy intensity should be the primary federal priority for 2026–2030, while renewable expansion should continue in parallel as a complementary long-term strategy.
 This sequencing is more likely to reduce system pressure, improve affordability, and make renewable integration easier.